 Enter Canva.
 This tool is an excellent choice for creating unique and stimulating visuals for your social media posts.
 There are templates within the site that have the correct dimensions for specific platforms and tons of free elements to use.

-It’s for these reasons that Canva is also a great place to make a useful step by step infographic for anything from marketing tips to credit repair options.
-It’s an incredibly useful tool and even if you splurge on premium elements, it’s only $1 per element used when they fall into this category.
+For these reasons, Canva is also a great place to make a helpful step-by-step infographic for anything from marketing tips to credit repair options.
+It’s a handy tool, and even if you splurge on premium elements, it’s only $1 per element used when they fall into this category.

 Part of increased engagement also means increased content.
 After all, if you want to keep your audience engaged, you need to keep showing them unique and valuable content.
 Unless you’re a machine, you can’t write all of it yourself, which is where content curation comes into play.

 Finding and sharing equally beneficial content is just as good as promoting your own.
-If anything, it helps you build a wider network and show that your brand is interested in the audience and not itself.
+If anything, it helps you build a more comprehensive network and show that your brand is interested in the audience and not itself.

 It helps immensely if you have a catalog of content to pull from in these scenarios, and that’s where Pocket becomes incredibly useful.
 This app can be used on your web browser, your email, and your phone as well.

 Social media engagement is the goal of all online businesses.
-By understanding it, you can harness the power it wields and increases it with these tools.
-How do you increase your engagement online?
+You can harness the power it wields and increases it with these tools by understanding it.
+So how do you increase your engagement online?
 Let us know in the comments!

 Donna Henderson has worked with numerous companies as a public relations consultant and she’s now bringing her decade of experience to others so they can better connect with their communities.